ON THIS PAGE

 I will have mercy, not sacrifice: for I am not come to call the righteous, but sinners to repentance (Gk. metanoia) (Matthew 9:13).

-The early apostles beginning with John the Baptist had exactly the same message as the Old Testament prophets who, largely using two Greek words - metanoeo and epistrepho, relentlessly warned the people in no uncertain terms to repent and return ...
+The early apostles beginning with John the Baptist preached exactly the same message as the Old Testament prophets.
+The two Greek words they most used are metanoeo and epistrepho (below)

 John the Baptist appeared in the wilderness preaching a baptism of repentance (Gk. metanoia) for the forgiveness of sins.
 (Mark 1:4 NASB)